endurantgames/cosmiclegends/src/classes/psychic.md

 the other players and the Editor about whether they view reading someone's mind without consent as the same kind of violation.
 Are surface thoughts fine, but deep memories not?

-You *need* to have these kinds of talks, as a group, before it comes up in play.
+You *need* to have these kinds of talks, as a group, *before* it comes up during game play.
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Questions